JoSchaback/dust/README.md

 There are several examples that may be worth checking out

 ### Colored Cube
 Simple example showing a cube with differently colored faces.
+Run with `cargo run --example colored_cube`.

 ### Lighted Sphere
 Simple sphere lit by a single light source.
+Run with `cargo run --example lighted_sphere`.